 Research output per year

-Anne-Sophie Mayer is a postdoctoral researcher at the KIN Center for Digital Innovation at the Vrije Universiteit Amsterdam.
+Anne-Sophie Mayer is an assistant professor at the KIN Center for Digital Innovation at the Vrije Universiteit Amsterdam.
 She holds a PhD in business administration from the University of Passau and a master’s degree in international culture and business studies with a major in human resource management.

-Her research focuses on how emerging technologies such as artificial intelligence change the way organizations and employees work.
-Thereby, her work covers a diverse set of related topics, including AI and identity, AI ethics, digital transformation, and digital learning.
-For example, a recent study of Anne focused on how decision-substitutive AI systems affect employees' professional role identity.
+Her research focuses on how emerging technologies such as artificial intelligence change the way organizations and employees work and generate knowledge.
+In this context, Anne is particularly interested in changes between and within professions that emerge through the use of technology.
+For example, a recent study of Anne explored how AI systems for decision automation affect the professional role identity of high-skilled and low-skilled professionals.

 No ancillary activities